denten-books/plain-text/1-chapter.md

 particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
-I extend my gratitude to Simos Zenios and Stathis Gourgouris for our in-depth discussions of the translations.
+I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.

 [^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to